MycroftAI/documentation/_pages/skill-settings.md

 When a **Skill** is shut down - which usually happens when restarting a service, or reloading a **Skill** - it will create a `settings.json` file and store the dict data there.
 When a **Skill** loads, it reads the `settings.json` file and loads the settings into the **Skill**.
 Knowing this makes it easier to build and test **Skills**, because you can create the `settings.json` file first with settings in it, and use these in your Skills development, and then add in code later on that _writes_ to `settings.json`.

-## Web configurable Settings with `settingsmeta.json`
+## Web configurable Settings with `settingsmeta` file

 For some **Skills**, the User may need to configure them before they are usable.
 Examples include **Skills** where an API token or login is required.

-This functionality is provided by the `settingsmeta.json` file.
+This functionality is provided by the `settingsmeta` file.
 This file defines settings and their values that the User can configure on [home.mycroft.ai](https://home.mycroft.ai).
 Mycroft will automatically synchronize the `settings.json` file with the settings that the User can configure on [home.mycroft.ai](https://home.mycroft.ai).

-To use this feature, you need to have a `settingsmeta.json` file in the root directory of the **Skill**.
-The `settingsmeta.json` file _must_ follow a specific structure.
+To use this feature, you need to have a `settingsmeta.json` or `settingsmeta.yaml` file in the root directory of the **Skill**.
+The `settingsmeta` file _must_ follow a specific structure.

-Below is an example of this structure from the `pianobar-skill`.
+Below is a JSON example of this structure from the `pianobar-skill`.
 You can see the [code for this **Skill**](https://github.com/ethanaward/pianobar-skill) - it has excellent example on how to use web configurable **Skill Settings**.

 ```json
 {